Matthew GibbonsLead Data & Tech Writer

 Despite both SEO and PPC being included in the earlier definition, the meaning of SEM has changed in more recent years.
 Today, it primarily refers to paid search advertising, while SEO is considered a separate strategy.

-More on SEO vs. SEM in the video below.
+More on SEO and SEM in the video below.

 When we talk about SEM, we’re talking about paid ads.